Get the latest from TODAY

 Along with your team of professionals helping you manage your money, you should also consider having a therapist to help you manage all the emotions that come with winning the lottery.
 "A therapist should probably be your second call after telling your closest family members," said Sandberg.
 "People who do have a huge windfall can't anticipate all of the emotions they'll feel.
 It's quite a massive pill to swallow.
 It's not as joyful as people expect.
 Expect that you're emotions will run all over the place.
 It could be terror, lack of deserving, the pressure that your friends, family and strangers might put you under.
 Find someone who can help you manage the emotional response."

-Editor's note: This story was first published on Jan.
-9 and has been updated to reflect the increase in Powerball winnings since then.
+Editor's note: This story was first published in January 2016 and has been updated to reflect the increase in Mega Millions winnings since then.